-To the best of my knowledge, I have not read any of the visual novels among the 153 other than Red Shift.
+To the best of my knowledge and recollection, I have not read any of the visual novels among the 153 other than Red Shift.
 However, if I come across any other albino characters in visual novels, I will append a short update to the instant article.

 Mikoto’s albinism ultimately plays a relatively small, but not insignificant, role in Red Shift.
-It is not a mere afterthought but, without going into too much detail, I will say that the story did not depend on Mikoto being albino.
+It is not a mere afterthought but, without going into too much detail, the story did not depend on Mikoto being albino.
 For example, she could have had other sorts of health issues to explain her behavior.
-I will venture that the author had a four main reasons for making Mikoto albino:
+I venture that the author had a four main reasons for making Mikoto albino:

 - Her albinism gave her a backstory which explained why she was eager to spend time with Kouya and why she went to the park in the evening

 - Her appearance is attention-grabbing, which is important for a visual novel with very simple art and a small number of characters

 - Mikoto’s (apparently) red eyes, which are characteristic of albinism work aesthetically with some aspects of Red Shift

 - Mikoto’s appearance works well with the author’s interest in depicting moonlight